 As you can see from the above pro’s and con’s list, there is something to say about a free walking tour vs paid tour of the city.

 What bothers me the most about free walking tours is the name.
 Calling something ‘free’ attracts a certain type of traveller.
-I have witnessed so many times a discussion with the guide about not receiving a (proper) tip from people and endless discussions afterwards.
+I have witnessed so many times a discussion with the guide about not receiving a (proper) tip from people and endless discussions afterward.
 This ruined the fun a bit for me.

 Until now, I have always had a tour guide, who wasn’t a local.
 Although they were really knowledgeable and offered a good tour, I somehow feel like free walking tours ruin the tourism business for genuine tour offices trying to offer good value to the tourists.